 The lack of access to mental health treatment is especially acute.
-Iraq has only an estimated 200 psychologists for a population of over 31 million people.
-Traumatic injuries have had a particularly devastating impact on the children of Iraq.
-Iraqi psychologist Dr. Haider Maliki has estimated that "28% of Iraqi children suffer some degree of PTSD, and their numbers are steadily rising."
-It is widely believed that these numbers are vastly underreported, leaving a large number of civilians suffering debilitating psychological wounds without help or recourse.

-Afghanistan presents an even more difficult challenge to assess the impact traumatic injuries have had on the population.
-One official with the Afghan Health Ministry stated, "Everyone in Afghanistan has been mentally affected by war . . . [e]veryone needs help, and very few can get it."
-Citing a lack of funding and a lack of education about mental health disorders, the official noted that most treatments come in the form of religious remedies or by locking up those who are afflicted with mental disorders in make-shift asylums.
-There are only 200 beds in Afghanistan for mental-health patients that have been afflicted by the war.
-The second state of the secon
+Iraq has only an estimated 200 psychologists for a population of over 31 million people.257 Traumatic injuries have had a particularly devastating impact on the children of Iraq.
+Iraqi psychologist Dr. Haider Maliki has estimated that "28% of Iraqi children suffer some degree of PTSD, and their numbers are steadily rising."258 It traumatic injuries have had on the population.
+One official with the Afghan Health Ministry stated, "Everyone in Afghanistan has been mentally affected by war...[e]veryone needs help, and very few can get it."259 Citing a lack of funding and a lack of education about mental health disorders, the official noted that most treatments come in the form of religious remedies or by locking up those who are afflicted with mental disorders in make-shift asylums.260 There are only 200 beds in Afghanistan for mental-health patients that have been afflicted by the war.261